 Instructions for providing this information and definitions of terms used on this form are:

-- Salary: Include all wage income for you and your spouse.
+- Salary: Include all wage income for you (and your spouse, if applicable.)
 Only include the amount reported on your W-2 or 1099 tax forms.
 If your company is a partnership or an LLC, do not include income you take out of the company through distributions, withdrawals, or guaranteed payments in this section.

 - Net investment income: This section includes any income from interest earned on savings accounts, dividends and interest earned on stocks and bonds, and recurring capital gains or losses on the sale of investments.

-- Real estate income: This is your annual net operating income (NOI) from rental properties after expenses.
+- Real estate income: This is your annual net operating income (NOI) from your owned properties after expenses, inclusive of rental income or sale of a property.

-- Other income: This can include child support, pension, distributions, dividends, or guaranteed payments you receive from the company on a regular or recurring basis.
+- Other income: This can include pension, social security, distributions, dividends, or guaranteed payments you receive on a regular or recurring basis.
 Describe this income in detail in the box provided beneath Section 1.

 Contingent Liabilities